sahat/hackathon-starter/README.md

 Deployment
 ----------

 Using a local instance on your laptop with ngrok is a good solution for your demo during the hackathon, and you wouldn't necessorily need to deploy to a cloud platform.
 If we wish to have your app run 24x7 for general audiance, once you are ready to deploy your app, you will need to create an account with a cloud platform to host it.
-These are not the only choices, but they we have seen experince using them.
-Additionally, you can create an account with **MongoDB Atlas** and then pick one of the providers below.
-Again, there are plenty of other choices, and you are not limited to just the ones listed below.
+There are a number of cloud service providers out there that you can research.
+Service providers like AWS provide a free tier of service which can help you get started with just some minor costs (such as traffic overage if any, etc).

 ---
 ### AWS